ahayashi/chapel-gpu/doc/rst/api/gpuapi.rst

    .. note:: ``c_sizeofo(A.eltType)`` returns the size in bytes of the element of the Chapel array ``A``.
 For more details, please refer to `this <https://chapel-lang.org/docs/builtins/CPtr.html#CPtr.c_sizeof>`_.

+.. method:: MallocPitch(ref devPtr: c_void_ptr, ref pitch: size_t, width: size_t, height: size_t)

+   Allocates pitched 2D memory on the device.

+   :arg devPtr: Pointer to the allocated pitched 2D device array
+   :type devPtr: `c_voidPtr`

+   :arg pitch: Pitch for allocation on the device, which is set by the runtime
+   :type pitch: `size_t`

+   :arg width: The width of the original Chapel array (in bytes)
+   :type width: `size_t`

+   :arg height: The number of rows (height)
+   :type height: `size_t`

+   .. note:: A working example can be found `here <https://github.com/ahayashi/chapel-gpu/blob/master/example/gpuapi/pitched2d/pitched2d.chpl>`_.
+The detailed descirption of the underlying CUDA API can be found `here <https://docs.nvidia.com/cuda/cuda-runtime-api/group__CUDART__MEMORY.html#group__CUDART__MEMORY_1g32bd7a39135594788a542ae72217775c>`_.

 .. method:: Memcpy(dst: c_void_ptr, src: c_void_ptr, count: size_t, kind: int)

    Transfers data between the host and the device